-Our compensation, nomination and corporate governance committee consists of Ali Behbahani, Garry E. Menzel and Samarth Kulkarni, and is chaired by Ali Behbahani.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, our compensation, nomination and corporate governance committee will consist of Ali Behbahani, Garry E. Menzel and Samarth Kulkarni, and will be chaired by Ali Behbahani.
 The functions of the compensation, nomination and corporate governance committee upon the completion of this offering will include: